anthobarbarich/paradisecity/content/practical.md

       you are able to charge your wristband all day and all night during your stay.
     question: CAN I CHARGE MY WRISTBAND AT PARADISE INN (CAMPSITE)?
+  - answer: "Every time you leave Paradise City and you want to come back the same day, you’ll have to check yourself out at the exit.
+This can be done easily: scan your wristband on the black boxes found at the exit, and the trick is done. \n\nIt is your responsibility to check yourself out!
+Failing to do so may give you problems when checking back in the same day. \n\nOnce you are ready to go to sleep, at the end of a beautiful day full of partying, you can exit the festival without checking yourself – we will reset all access control and you can scan your wristband the next day, if you bought a ticket of course… \U0001F609"
+    question: DO I NEED TO CHECK-OUT EVERY TIME I LEAVE THE FESTIVAL?
 safety:
   - answer: >-
       There is a first aid station permanently present on site, clearly marked